sutta » dn » Dīgha Nikāya 18

 Atha kho, bhante, sakko devānamindo deve tāvatiṁse āmantesi:

-Then Sakka, lord of gods, addressed the gods of the Thirty-Three,
+Then Sakka, lord of gods, addressed the gods of the thirty-three,

 “yathā kho, mārisā, nimittāni dissanti, uḷāro āloko sañjāyati, obhāso pātubhavati, brahmā pātubhavissati.
 Brahmuno hetaṁ pubbanimittaṁ pātubhāvāya yadidaṁ āloko sañjāyati obhāso pātubhavatī”ti.

-“As indicated by the signs—light arising and radiance appearing—Brahmā will appear.
-For this is the precursor for the appearance of Brahmā, namely light arising and radiance appearing.”
+“As indicated by the signs—light arising and radiance appearing—The Divinity will appear.
+For this is the precursor for the appearance of the Divinity, namely light arising and radiance appearing.”

 Yathā nimittā dissanti,